sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 6. [Save a transfer](#save-a-transfer)
 7. [Transfer data to OCS](#transfer-data-to-ocs)

-To learn more about the two types of PI points you can add to a transfer, see [Overview of explicit vs. implicit PI points](#overview-of-explicit-vs.-implicit-pi-points).
+PI points can be added to a transfer explicitly (via a tag search) or implicitly (via AF element references).
+To learn more about the difference between implicit and explicit references, see [Overview of explicit vs. implicit PI points](#overview-of-explicit-vs.-implicit-pi-points).

 #### Before you start